cschweda/poker-hand-analyzer/README.md

 2. Go to Console tab
 3. Deal a new hand or analyze existing hand
 4. Review the step-by-step analysis

+## Recent Enhancements

+- Added comprehensive tooltips for technical terms throughout the application
+- Improved binary representation with full 32-bit display and no truncation
+- Enhanced UI with responsive design and better mobile support
+- Added links to related resources for learning more about binary and bitwise operations
+- Improved visual feedback for different poker hand patterns

 ## Building and Running